HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Media Independent Interface
 A standard interface used to connect a Ethernet MAC block to a PHY chip.

+**MSS**
+Maximum Segment Size
+Defines the maximum amount of data that can be sent or received in a TCP or UDP packet.

 **NTP**
 Network Time Protocol
 A networking protocol for clock synchronization between computer systems over data networks.